Trade: Prehistory

-Trade is believed to have taken place throughout much of recorded human history.
 There is evidence of the exchange of obsidian and flint during the Stone Age.
 Trade in obsidian is believed to have taken place in New Guinea from 17,000 BCE.

 Robert Carr Bosanquet investigated trade in the Stone Age by excavations in 1901.
-Trade is believed to have first begun in south west Asia.
+The first clear archaeological evidence of trade in manufactured goods is found in south west Asia.

 Archaeological evidence of obsidian use provides data on how this material was increasingly the preferred choice rather than chert from the late Mesolithic to Neolithic, requiring exchange as deposits of obsidian are rare in the Mediterranean region.

-Obsidian is thought to have provided the material to make cutting utensils or tools, although since other more easily obtainable materials were available, use was found exclusive to the higher status of the tribe using "the rich man's flint".
-Interestingly, Obsidian has held its value relative to flint.
+Obsidian provided the material to make cutting utensils or tools, although since other more easily obtainable materials were available, use was exclusive to the higher status of the tribe using "the rich man's flint".
+Obsidian has held its value relative to flint.

 Early traders traded Obsidian at distances of 900 kilometres within the Mediterranean region.

 Trade in the Mediterranean during the Neolithic of Europe was greatest in this material.
 Networks were in existence at around 12,000 BCE Anatolia was the source primarily for trade with the Levant, Iran and Egypt according to Zarins study of 1990.
 Melos and Lipari sources produced among the most widespread trading in the Mediterranean region as known to archaeology.

 The Sari-i-Sang mine in the mountains of Afghanistan was the largest source for trade of lapis lazuli.
 The material was most largely traded during the Kassite period of Babylonia beginning 1595 BCE.

-Later trade
+Adam Smith traces the origins of commerce to the very start of transactions in prehistoric times.
+Apart from traditional self-sufficiency, trading became a principal faculty for prehistoric people, who bartered what they had for goods and services from each other.
+Anthropologists have found no evidence of barter systems that did not exist alongside systems of credit.